A Counterfactual Cause in Situation Calculus: Counterfactual Achievement Cause

+Causes defined in this way might not be unique.
+Consider the goal $\phi:=\exists x. \Holding(x)$ in the above example, both actions $\pickup(C)$ and $\pickup(D)$ are minimal causes of $\phi$ in $\Sigma$.
 Another possible measure is based on the properties of the world that are affected.
 For any $z \in \Z$, define $fluents(z)$ as the set of all fluents mentioned on the left-hand side of the successor state axioms where actions in $z$ occur.